 Something else one should not forget is that those butts leach toxic chemicals into the environment.
 Arsenic and lead are a few of these dangerous substances which pollute our land, water, and air.
 This should not be hard to understand, after all, they design the filter to remove particulates and some chemicals from the tobacco smoke, so where else will it go?

 The European Union has come up with new rules which oblige the tobacco industry to financially participate in the cleaning up effort.
 That will be a big effort when you look at the data.
 Of the 6 trillion cigarettes manufactured each year, 90% have plastic filters.
 Just try to visualize one million tonnes of plastic.

 A big cleanup on the beach

 In 2018, the Ocean Conservancy’s International Beach Cleanup made a list with the top 10 items collected.
 On top of the list were cigarette butts followed by food wrappers.
 Then came plastic beverage bottles and plastic bottle caps.

 It involved an emeritus professor of global health at San Diego State University in a rather sad study.
 Cigarette butts were soaked in water and then were removed.
 They then placed fish in this water and half of them died after 4 days.

 An excellent solution to the pollution by plastic cigarette butts would be to find a biodegradable substitute.
-The company Greenbutts has developed a filter made of natural material such as flax, hemp, and cotton.
+The company Greenbutts has developed a filter made of natural materials such as flax, hemp, and cotton.
 That obviously is a big help, and one can only hope companies will start using these filters in the future.